furgandr/ghost4nc/README.md

 ## DevOps and Separated Environments:

 - Use **Azure DevOps** to manage CI/CD pipelines for the Ghost Blog application.
-- Create separate AKS namespaces or clusters for development, testing, and production environments to support the DevOps teams' workflow.
+- Create separate environment for testing (staging), and production to support the DevOps teams' workflow.

 ## Operations and Visibility: